 The power measured at the location of the RF LO using resolution BW 78.125 kHz shall not exceed the maximum of –32 dB relative to the total transmit power and –20 dBm, or equivalently max(P – 32, –20), where P is the transmit power per antenna in dBm.
 The transmit center frequency leakage is specified per antenna.
+The transmit center frequency leakage for CBW320 PPDU is TBD.